iluvjava/Maths/Notebook 2.0/AMATH 583/OpenMp.md

 }
 ```

 And in this case, we are telling the OpenMP to partition the for loop, and then accumulate to the variable synchronously.

+**Note**: For the reduction technique, the operator is important. `(+:)` stands for adding to that variable, and `-:` will stands for subtracting fron the variable.